T

 Direct link to the EC Official Journal: Council Directive 2006/18/EC, 2006 February 14

-Copy of the document: ( pdf 36kB)
+Copy of the document: (pdf 36kB)

 Communication from the Commission on VAT Rates other than Standard VAT Rates, July 2007, COM(2007)380

 In accordance with the 2006 Council request, this communication presents the results of the assessment report and aims to launch a debate on how to simplify the current legislation.
-The European Commission considers that there is a need for more simplification, rationalisation and flexibility.
+The European Commission considers that there is a need for more simplification, rationalization and flexibility.
 It also argues that if economical criteria and the efficiency of the internal market are the most important ones, other elements should be taken into account.
 It especially mentions sustainability and policy coherence (does it make sense to allow reduced rates on gas and electricity if such a measure generate more energy consumption?).
 However, the European Commission proposes to extend most of the derogations until the end 2010, after which new common rules will be applied.

 The communication is based on an analysis carried out by Copenhagen Economics, an independent think tank, which examined the impacts of reduced VAT rates and derogations.